k-weide/dialysis_hypotension_prediction_challenge/README.md

 The challenge is to create a machine learning model that can classify if an entry is either in class "hypotension_is_coming" or class "no_hypotension_in_sight"

 ### Version B - Analogy to Predictive Maintenance
-In **dialysis_dataset_minutes_to_hypotension.csv** you will find bloop pressure measurements that were taken during a hemodialysis session and additional information like parameters of the dialysis machine - like the ultrafiltration rate - and parameters of the patient information system (PIMS) like for example the age, gender, the weight before starting the treatment or the dry weight which is the target weight after the dialysis.
+In **dialysis_dataset_minutes_to_hypotension.csv** you will find blood pressure measurements that were taken during a hemodialysis session and additional information like parameters of the dialysis machine - like the ultrafiltration rate - and parameters of the patient information system (PIMS) like for example the age, gender, the weight before starting the treatment or the dry weight which is the target weight after the dialysis.
 There are two differences to the Version A dataset:
 * You have three more columns: "hypotension_in_session", "minutes_to_first_hypotension", "minutes_to_dialysisend"
 * The dataset is filtered with "hypotension_in_session" = True which means that **in all sessions of the dataset a hypotension appeared** while in Version A there are sessions where never hypotension appeared